facebook pixel

 Storytelling presents an additional dimension to be considered: who tells the story.
 An issue often arises where an artist lacks the deep experience necessary to respectfully and fully present a given external perspective.
 When this occurs, the narrative is said to have been “appropriated.”

-Yes, stage performers are hired to play people they aren’t; that is what “acting” is all about, afterall!
+Yes, stage performers are hired to play people they aren’t; that is what “acting” is all about, after all!
 Yet “proper style” and “the best person for the job” are used as excuses by dominant socioeconomic groups to justify perpetuating their tastes and standards which may or may not be held as valuable by the very group whose narrative they purport to share.
 This kind of institutional gatekeeping disempowers other groups by denying them the “right” to bring the truth of their own lived experience to the telling stories like Madame Butterfly.

 Next: Yellowface in Western Theatre

-1. Immigrants from East, South, and South East Asian nations and their descendents are unified through their experiences as minority cultural groups, creating an Asian American community loosely aligned around their shared history of oppression.
+1. Immigrants from East, South, and South East Asian nations and their descendants are unified through their experiences as minority cultural groups, creating an Asian American community loosely aligned around their shared history of oppression.
 This history results in a space where Asians of all heritages are seen as members of and therefore representatives of the community at large.

 2. It’s important to note that this view of cultural appropriation is thoroughly American.
 In Japan in particular, the idea of someone portraying an identity they do not belong to is not seen as strange in any way; a non-Japanese Butterfly is met with no fervor.